According to some statistics, as many as

 sign of other challenges as well.

-communities provide residents with opportunities to interact and to be social;
+assisted living provides residents with opportunities to interact and to be social;

 just be what your loved one needs.
 In addition, if there is no one in